girlwcode/17appjjang/README.md

-I had in charge of Front-end, but slightly did back-end.
+I was in charge of Front-end, but slightly did back-end.